mainlp/germanic-lrl-corpora/README.md

 - If only a written version is available, it should be (manually) annotated and/or showcase variation through phone[t/m]ic transcriptions or orthographies used specifically for that language variety

 We focus on manual or manually corrected annotations rather than fully automatically annotated data.

+The license names link to where the license is mentioned on the corpus website, unless the license is mentioned on the site linked in the first column, in the article accompanying the dataset, or in the downloaded corpus files.

 Did we forget a corpus for a Germanic low-resource language or dialect that fits these inclusion criteria?
 Please reach out to us via a GitHub issue or pull request or an email to `verena DOT blaschke ÄT cis.lmu.de`!